Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 *Note*: performing grid search with many parameters takes a quite lone time, so be careful what parmeters to pick, and the list of values to search over.

+# Model evaluation:

+The following table shows the classification report (generated using `sklearn`'s [classification_report](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html)) which includes typical classification metrics for each class:

+And the following figure shows the confusion matrix:

+# Model explainability: